riyann00b/SDHub-DS/README.md

 - **Conditional Control Flow:** `if`, `elif`, `else`, nested conditions, and the ternary operator.
 - **Iterative Control Flow:** The `while` loop and the `for` loop.
 - **Loop Control Keywords:** Using `break`, `continue`, and `pass` to manage loop execution.
+- **Pythonic Code:** Writing concise and efficient code with **List & Dictionary Comprehensions**.

 **🎯 Currently Learning:**
-- Advanced loop patterns (e.g., nested loops).
+- Advanced loop patterns and nested comprehensions.
-- List comprehensions as a concise alternative to `for` loops.
+- Beginning to write Python functions.

 ---